 The same thing also happens from the other direction, when English-speakers use English word order or use a word-to-word translation to speak Chinese.
 It becomes “Englinese”.

-Let’s take a look at some common Englinese expressions and the sources of these mistakes when people speak Chinese as if they were speaking English.
+Let’s take a look at some common Englinese expressions and the sources of these mistakes.

 Chinese language often uses different word order from English.
-When students speak Chinese but following English word order, mistakes occur.
+When students speak Chinese but follow English word order, mistakes occur.

-Chinese language uses very different sentence structures to construct sentences.
+Chinese language uses different sentence structures to construct sentences.
 Mistakes happen when students do not know what the right sentence structure is.
 Meanings can be lost in the translation when the structure is not right.

-Other such examples include how to express “The person who came to my office is my old boss”, or “I really like the book which I read yesterday”.
-Following the English structure to speak these Chinese sentences would definitely cause some misunderstanding.
+Similar problems happen when students try to say “The person who came to my office is my old boss” or “I like the book which I was reading yesterday”.
+Using the English structure to speak these Chinese sentences would definitely cause huge misunderstanding.

 Redundant English word in Chinese language

 There are so many small words in English, such as “for”, “to”, “the”, and so on.
-When speaking Chinese as if speaking Enlgish, these small words suddenly become huge problems.
+When speaking Chinese as if speaking English, these small words become huge problems.

 For example, in a simple English expression “I am happy for you”, how to translate the word “for” becomes a problem.
 I have seen suggested translations, such as “我为你高兴”, which is one hundred percent Englinese.
 A better and more authentic expression in Chinese would be “我真替你高兴”.